 Although smartphone cameras cannot beat professional ones in all the departments, the smartphone is the primary device for capturing moments as we carry it along all the time.
 There are tons of quality camera apps for that purpose.

 Default gallery apps on Android often fail to provide a fast and responsive experience.
-Take a look at this list of Android photo gallery apps that will surely enhance your experience.
+So, we have compiled some of the best Android photo gallery apps of 2019 that will surely enhance your experience.

 Note: This list isn’t in order of preference.
 You are advised to choose any of these that suits your needs.

-10 Best Android Gallery App List Of 2018
+10 Best Android Gallery App List (2019)

 Piktures is one of the impressive and full-featured Android gallery apps.
 Along with a stylish interface, it is an excellent gesture-based gallery app to organize and manage your albums.

 The app also comes with a built-in video player, GIF player, image editor, and a lot of other features.
-Additionally, you can also protect your private photos in the Secure Drive with a PIN-code protection.
+Additionally, you can also protect your private photos in the Secure Drive with PIN-code protection.
 Piktures is optimized for large-screened devices.
 Moreover, the alpha version has Chromecast support as well.

-3. A+ Gallery
+2. A+ Gallery

 The app automatically organizes your files by date and location.
-You can create new folders, share your photos, set favorite photo collection, etc. It includes both list and grid views, and you can also sort your albums in different orders.
+You can create new folders, share your photos, set favorite photo collections, etc. It includes both list and grid views, and you can also sort your albums in different orders.

 Moreover, it has support for Facebook, Dropbox, Amazon Cloud Drive, and you can view those photos as well.
-A+ Gallery has built-in recycle bin and a secure vault to hide your private files.
+A+ Gallery has a built-in recycle bin and a secure vault to hide your private files.

 The app is available for free and displays ads.
-However, if you want, you can remove the ads with the Pro version that is available for in-app purchase.
+However, if you want, you can remove the ads with the Pro version that is available for an in-app purchase.

-4. Foto Gallery
+3. Foto Gallery

 Foto Gallery will be a reliable option for anyone who is looking for a lightweight but full-featured Android photo gallery.
 It provides fast loading capabilities along with neatly organized albums.
 You can move files between folders, hide/exclude private folders, add new folders, scan folders, change app theme, etc.

-It gives its users free, unlimited storage for photos and videos provided the images are within 16 megapixels and videos are within 1080p.
-Media of sizes larger than that will consume your Google drive quota.
-The app automatically analyzes the pictures and identifies them based on various visual features and subject.
+It gives its users free, unlimited storage for photos and videos provided the images are within 16 megapixels, and videos are within 1080p.
+Media of sizes larger than that will consume your Google Drive quota.
+The app automatically analyzes the pictures and identifies them based on various visual features and subjects.

 It acts as a photo backup service when you share any file.
 You can also turn off the backup option.
-Moreover, it includes an inbuilt editor, trash folder, visual search options, and comes integrated with Google Assistant.
+Moreover, it includes an inbuilt editor, a trash folder, visual search options, and comes integrated with Google Assistant.

-F-Stop Gallery is a feature rich Android gallery app.
-The interface is optimized for Android 7.0+ and has a beautiful material design.
+F-Stop Gallery is a feature-rich Android gallery app.
+The interface is optimized for Android 10 with beautiful material design.
 It is fast, free with no ads or any in-app purchases.
 When you first start the app, it scans all your media.
 The scanning continues in the background while you can still run the app.

 Media files are shown in multiple columns, and you can also filter the media by images, videos, and GIFs.
 You can hide folders and temporarily show the hidden files for a session.
 Also, you can add new folders, change view type, etc.